ValeP314/pp5-tangled-treasure/README.md

 * Search box:
   * The search functionality was tested searching for words included in the title (such as bag, toy, etc.) and included in the descriptions (such as cotton, wool, etc.).
   * The search functionality was tested for categories of items, making sure that they would all work.
+  * Sorting functionality was tested for ascending and descending price, just modifying the URL, and they both worked.
+  *
 * Opening an item:
   *
 * Footer: